fespinosa-dev/html-sercher/README.md

 ## How to use

-You can choose wich space model use for scoring.
+You can choose wich space model to use for scoring.

 **VZ**: Vector Space Model